komar007/pidtree_mon/README.md

 # `pidtree_mon` - a CPU load monitor of process trees

+This utility monitors process trees' CPU usage.

+As opposed to monitoring single processes, `pidtree_mon` monitors whole process trees, taking into account the fact that processes may die and be spawned, which changes the process trees in time.
+`pidtree_mon` attempts to use as much information as it can from the `/proc` filesystem to adjust the results as processes may appear and disappear between measurements.

-This utility monitors selected processes' CPU usage calculated as the total CPU usage for the whole process subtree.
-The process subtree is defined as the subtree of the process forest calculated according to the parent-child relationship between two PIDs.
+A process subtree is defined as the subtree of the process forest calculated according to the parent-child relationship between two PIDs.

-It is useful for example if you want to know the total CPU usage of your session, which you can display in [tmux](https://github.com/tmux/tmux) using the following configuration:
+It is useful for example if you want to know the total CPU usage of your shell session, which you can display in [tmux](https://github.com/tmux/tmux) using the following configuration:

 ```sh
 %hidden WINDOW_LOAD="#( \